 Our students will get many opportunities to accomplish just this.
-Between Havasuapi, Sedona, snow boarding, sweat lodges, service weekends, Fellowship of the Spirit Conferences, Positive Peer Culture Weekends, horse treks and our international trips we give the students something to look forward to almost every month of the year.
+Between Havasuapi, Sedona, snow boarding, service weekends, Fellowship of the Spirit Conferences, Positive Peer Culture Weekends, horse treks and our international trips we give the students something to look forward to almost every month of the year.

 These trips all are coupled with both the therapeutic and 12-step elements of the Academy.
 A licensed psychotherapist accompanies the students on all of our International trips, horse treks, Havasupai trips, and Positive Peer Culture weekends.
 We have found that these trips create many healthy opportunities for therapeutic processing, whether that’s a student facing his fears during a waterfall jump or learning humility from his horse after a 4-day ride.
 Much of which exists for your son will inevitably present itself during these experiences and the importance of a clinical social worker to be there and guide the processing so that no lessons go unlearned is invaluable.

 These trips also serve a very important 12-step role for many of our young men.
 While camping next to a 200 foot turquoise waterfall in the middle of the Grand Canyon or volunteering at an orphanage in a village where most live on less than $1 USD a day, it presents a significant opportunity for many of our students to finally feel truly grateful and become better connected to their higher power.